 Here you will find helpful information regarding state and national EMS news and resources, tools/toolkits, and webinars.
-We understand the EMS landscape can change rapidly.
+The EMS landscape can change rapidly.
 If there is pertinent information we could be sharing, please contact us.

 1. What is IGEMS?